JuliaMusic/MIDI.jl/paper/paper.md

 ```julia
 getnotes(midi, args...)
 ```
 which obtains all note-specific information and stores it as a vector of notes, which we call `Notes`.
-This is very handful, as to "identify" a note in the MIDI format, one needs to first identify two different streams of bytes; one denotes the start and the other the end of the note.
+This is very convenient, as to "identify" a note in the MIDI format, one needs to first identify two different streams of bytes; one denotes the start and the other the end of the note.
 This quickly becomes tedious, but `getnotes` does not expose all these details to the user.

 # Example
 For example, this piece of code